stan-alam/Python/OOP_3x/README.md

     def register(self, assignment_classes):
         if not issubclass(assignment_class, Assignment):
             raise RuntimeError(
-                "Your class does not the appropriate method(s)" )
+                "Your class does not have the appropriate method(s)" )

         id = uuid.uuid4()